-About Our Inpatient Treatment Program
+About Our Inpatient Rehab Program in San Diego

 On the spectrum of care that is possible in a treatment program, inpatient treatment programs offer the most intensive experience.
 Throughout the duration of the inpatient treatment program, you’ll be engaged with the recovery process.
 Using a variety of therapy modalities, you’ll uncover the underlying issues that gave rise to your addiction in the first place.
-With individual counseling, therapists will help you cultivate the skills you’ll need to maintain sobriety over the long-term once treatment is over.
-You’ll do all of this while building a support network of professionals and other individuals going through their own recovery experience.
+With individual counseling, therapists will help you cultivate the skills you’ll need to maintain sobriety over the long term once treatment is over.
+You’ll do all of this while building a support network of professionals and other individuals going through their own recovery experiences.

 Inpatient treatment programs offer the advantage of easy and constant access to medical professionals and staff who are motivated to help you achieve your goals.
 In an inpatient residential program, you’ll live and breathe recovery for the duration of your stay.
 You’ll have the opportunity to focus solely on yourself and your recovery journey.
 In the end, inpatient recovery programs are centered around facilitating your personal journey to sobriety.

 Every person enters a treatment program with different needs.
 Our unique experiences, relationship with addiction, and where you are at in your life currently can inform the decision of which treatment program is right for you.
-By gaining a better understanding of what the benefits of a residential, inpatient treatment program are you’ll be able to find the treatment program that offers the right level of resources and care for your needs.
+By gaining a better understanding of what the benefits of a residential, inpatient treatment program are, you’ll be able to find the treatment program that offers the right level of resources and care for your needs.

-In a residential treatment program, you will be surrounded by the recovery process.
-The only work you have to do while you are in an inpatient recovery program is learning the skills and strategies that will help you succeed outside of the treatment facility.
-As such, you’ll be able to fully invest yourself in your recovery.
+In a residential treatment program, you will be fully immersed in the recovery process.
+The only work you have to do while you are in an inpatient recovery program is learning the skills and strategies that will help you succeed outside of the treatment center.
+As such, you’ll be able to invest yourself in your recovery fully.